Complete positivity and distance-avoiding sets: Locally independent graphs

 (iv) \textsl{Measurable one-avoiding sets (P2): $V = \R^n$ and~$D = \{1\}$.} In this case, $G(V, D)$ is called the unit-distance graph of~$\R^n$.
 Independent sets in this graph can be infinite and even have infinite Lebesgue measure, hence~$\alpha(G(V, D)) = \infty$.
 So the right notion of independence number is the density of a set, informally the fraction of space it covers.
 We will formally define the independence density $\ualpha(G(V , D)) = m_1(\R^n)$ in~\S\ref{sec:euclid}. \bigbreak

 In the first two examples above, the vertex set is compact.
 In~(i), there is~$\delta > 0$ such that~$(0, \delta) \subseteq D$.
-Then every point has a neighborhood that is a clique (i.e., a set of pairwise-adjacent vertices), and this implies that all independent sets are discrete and hence finite, given the compactness of~$V$.
+Then every point has a neighborhood that is a clique (that is, a set of pairwise adjacent vertices), and this implies that all independent sets are discrete and hence finite, given the compactness of~$V$.
 In~(ii),~0 is isolated from~$D$.
 Then every point has an independent neighborhood and there are independent sets of positive measure.

 In the last two examples, the vertex set is not compact.
 In~(iii), again there is~$\delta > 0$ such that~$(0, \delta) \subseteq D$, and this implies that all independent sets are discrete, though since~$V$ is not compact they can be infinite.
 In~(iv),~0 is again isolated from~$D$, hence there are independent sets of positive measure and even infinite measure, given that~$V$ is not compact.